-As a woman ages, her egg stores are lower and the remaining eggs may not be as healthy and viable as they were when she was in her 20s.
+As a woman ages, her egg stores are also lower and the remaining eggs may not be as healthy and viable as they were when she was in her 20s.

-Obstetricians use a woman's age of 35 and older as one of the key points in determining whether or not a woman needs advanced medical care during pregnancy due to a potential increase in pregnancy risk.
+Doctors use a woman's age of 35 and older as one of the key points in determining whether or not a woman needs advanced medical care during pregnancy due to a potential increase in pregnancy risk.
 Most women over the age of 35 do not have complicated pregnancies, but obstetricians remain on high alert throughout the pregnancy, just in case.

 Difficulties Getting Pregnant